burrelvannjr/no-snitching/README.md

 4. **NordVPN or some VPN**: you need this to switch servers otherwise you end up in captcha hell. just get a trial if ur cheap like me. make sure youre not just re connecting to the same vpn server, manually choose a server if youre using an app.

 ## Installation
+### Getting the code
+- Download and extract the zip from this repo. then, open CMD, and type cd C:\path\where\you\installed\no-snitching-main

 ### Installing Python
 - **Windows/macOS/Linux**: Download and install Python from the [official website](https://www.python.org/downloads/).